YanivGabay/PokemonClone/README.md

 - Shahar Asher - ID: 209305408

 ## Project Description

-MiniMons is a Pokémon-inspired game where players traverse various maps, encounter wild Pokémon, battle opponents, and ultimately confront the Green Nightmare.
-Here's an overview of the project structure and key components:
+This is our attemp of creating a pokemon game engine. we can go through 4 different maps, battle different pokemons, level up our own starter.
+We've integrated the Tiled application into our workflow.
+Tiled allows us to design and create maps with ease.
+Once the maps are created, we use the [Tileson API](https://github.com/SSBMTonberry/Tileson) to process the output and seamlessly integrate it into our game engine.

 ### List of Files Created